 With the rescue procedure, at least it is easier to sew the oval onto the back along a midline.
 After doing all your sewing to put the oval on the shirt, then sew the other side of the "extender strips" onto the shirt.

-From there, follow the normal procedures.
+From there, follow the procedures above.

 One Way to Adjust the Costume

-When More Adjustment is Required
+When More Adjustment Is Required

-Straps Go Under the Belly
+Straps Go Under The Belly

-My Kitten is Worth It!
+My Kitten Is Worth It!

 There is a lot I will do for my cat family members, and this is just one of the ways I love them up!

 The fellow in my photos is now a very healthy, happy six-year-old cat.
 He is a great boy!